Finite Sample Inference in Incomplete Models: Introduction

 The challenge is both computational and statistical, as the number of inequalities may be much larger than the sample size, requiring new methods, such as \cite{CCK:2019}.
-Basing inference on a non sharp reduced collection of inequalities leads to low power and loss of robustness to misspecification.
-See \cite{KLM:2020} for a discussion.
+Basing inference on a reduced non-sharp collection of inequalities leads to low power and loss of robustness to misspecification.
+See \cite{li2024discordant} for a discussion.
 Methods to reduce the number of conditional moment inequalities without losing sharpness exist.
-They are based on core determining classes, as proposed in \cite{GH:2011} and further developed in \cite{CRS:2011}, \cite{CR:2017e}, and \cite{LW:2017}.
-However, these methods are complex, model specific, and only partially alleviate the problem.
-In addition, when the conditional moment inequalities are transformed into unconditional ones, as in \cite{AS:2013}, sharpness is preserved only when the number of moment inequalities increases with sample size, which induces an extra layer of computational burden.\footnote{The dimensionality of the conditioning set in such models generally precludes the alternative approach to conditional moment inequalities, which involves estimating them, as in \cite{CLR:2009}.} Moreover, inference methods in moment inequalities rely on asymptotic arguments\footnote{\cite{CLR:2009} and \cite{CCK:2019} derive non asymptotic bounds on the rejection probabilities of their confidence regions.
-These bounds are useful to derive asymptotic rates of convergence, not for finite sample inference.} and some user chosen tuning parameter to preselect inequalities that are close to binding in the sample and thereby avoid overly conservative inference.
+They are based on core determining classes, as proposed in \cite{GH:2011} and further developed in \cite{CRS:2011}, \cite{CR:2017e}, \cite{LW:2017}, \cite{MM:2018} and \cite{Ponomarev:2022}.\footnote{\cite{GRS:2022} characterize identified set in incomplete models using minimal relevant partitions, as an alternative to core determining classes.} However, these methods are complex, model specific, and only partially alleviate the problem.
+In addition, when the conditional moment inequalities are transformed into unconditional ones, as in \cite{AS:2013}, sharpness is preserved only when the number of moment inequalities increases with sample size, which induces an extra layer of computational burden.\footnote{The dimensionality of the conditioning set in such models generally precludes the alternative approach to conditional moment inequalities, which involves estimating them, as in \cite{CLR:2009} and \cite{linton2023testing}.} Moreover, inference methods in moment inequalities rely on asymptotic arguments and some user-chosen tuning parameter to preselect inequalities that are close to binding in the sample and thereby avoid overly conservative inference.